 A duty of care is owed to you:

-• In the workplace.
-This is set out in the Health and Safety at Work etc. Act 1974 (HASAWA) as your employer must take all reasonably practicable steps to ensure the health, safety and welfare at work of their employees.
+- In the workplace: Set out in the Health and Safety at Work etc. Act 1974 (HASAWA), which requires your employer to take all reasonably practicable steps to ensure the health, safety and welfare at work of their employees.

-• While using the roads.
-This is set out in the Road Traffic Act 1988 as drivers must navigate the roads in a way that reduces the risk of injury and damage to themselves and others.
+- While using the roads: Established by the Road Traffic Act 1988.
+Drivers must navigate the roads in a way that avoids injury or damage to themselves and others.

 As part of the personal injury claim process, you will be expected to prove that a third party’s negligence caused your injuries.
 For example, if you are injured in a car crash, you will need to prove that the other party breached the duty of care set out in the Road Traffic Act 1988.
 We look at evidence later in this guide.